mwasikz/dingi/README.md

 <img src="https://user-images.githubusercontent.com/74035623/172039659-35b786d4-cfd3-4f20-8baf-c328c5ed93d0.png" width="1000">

 ### Features
-- Authentication with Google OAUTH
+- Authentication with Google OAUTH.
--
+- Homepage Containing recently uploaded pins by users.
+- Search any pin by category or search terms.
+- Upload an 'Pin', which is an image together with - A title